5 Shady Walks IN Denver

-So with apologies to people who might to be as much as a stickler for IN Denver as I am, here are my 5 recommendations for where to hike in Denver in the shade.
+So, with apologies to people who might not be as much of a stickler for IN Denver as I am, here are my 5 recommendations for where to hike in Denver in the shade.

 5 Shady Denver Hikes

-1. Hike from Cheesman Park to Washington Park (3 miles).
+1. Cheesman Park to Washington Park (3 miles)

 Turn-by-turn directions.
-To get in six miles, walk back to Cheesman or if you want to keep the walk shorter at 3 miles, take a Lyft (get $10 towards your first ride).
-I recommend starting in Cheeseman, exit the park via its southern end onto Williams St. Continue through Country Club to E 3rd Ave.
-Take a right to S Downing St. to a left on W Bayoud St. Take a right S Lafayette St to Wash Park. (click for interactive map)
+To get in six miles, walk back to Cheesman, or if you want to keep the walk shorter at 3 miles, take a ride share (Uber/Lyft)).
+I recommend starting in Cheesman and exiting the park via its southern end onto Williams St. Continue through Country Club to E 3rd Ave.
+Take a right to S Downing St., then a left on W Bayoud St. Take a right to S Lafayette St to Wash Park. (click for interactive map)

 2. Lakewood/Dry Gulch Lollipop Loop.
 (2-3.5 miles)

 This hike is a fabulous hike through linear parks and along gulches.
-You’ll be on paved trail most of the way except for a few streets at the end to complete the loop.
-Shady, with big cottonwood trees, there are plenty of places to just chill along the creek as well.
+You’ll be on a paved trail most of the way except for a few streets at the end to complete the loop.
+Shady, with giant cottonwood trees, has plenty of places to chill along the creek.
 For a 2-mile loop, take the W light rail to the Knox St Station and follow the loop instructions below.
 For a 3.5-mile loop, take the W light rail (or park) at the Federal/Decatur Station.
-Walk west to the Platte River, then turn around back to the station and follow the loop instructions below.
+Walk west to the Platte River, then return to the station and follow the loop instructions below.

 Walk north up Tennyson Street for two blocks, crossing W 10th Ave.
 Keep going, and you’ll reenter the green space.
-Continue north to the Lakewood Dry Gulch Trail, turn right (east).
-Stay on the concrete path until you arrive back to the Knox Station or the Federal Station.
+Continue north to the Lakewood Dry Gulch Trail, and turn right (east).
+Stay on the concrete path until you return to Knox Station or Federal Station.

-What Shoes to Wear: A Pair of Closed-toe Chacos, my favorite summer shoe.
+What Shoes to Wear: My favorite summer shoe is a Pair of Closed-toe Chacos.

 3. The Bible Park Loop (3.5 miles)

-This 3.5-mile loop takes advantage of a great loop around James A Bible Park.
-The High Line Canal Trail makes a wonderful horseshoe turn around Denver’s gem, providing a ring of cottonwood trees.
+This 3.5-mile loop takes advantage of a grand loop around James A Bible Park.
+The High Line Canal Trail makes a beautiful horseshoe turn around Denver’s gem, providing a ring of cottonwood trees.
 Look for owl and hawk nests in the canopy.
 A special treat here is that even though there may not be water from Denver Water running through the canal, you’ll often find water in it due to other sources.
-The Goldsmith Gulch runs through the park as well, providing nooks and crannies to relax in the shade or to hunt for tadpoles!
+The Goldsmith Gulch also runs through the park, providing nooks and crannies to relax in the shade or hunt for tadpoles!

 4. First Creek at DEN Trail (4 miles)

 I can’t write about this unknown trail enough (see video of First Creek at DEN.)
-It is new; it opened just a couple of years ago, and it’s such a treasure.
-If you’re on the way to/from the airport, it’s a perfect way to unwind any anxious thoughts about traveling.
+It opened in 2018, and it is such a treasure.
+If you are on the way to or from the airport, it is a perfect way to unwind and experience this natural prairie that is home to coyotes, hawks, owls, black-tailed prairie dogs, deer, and even eagles.
 Although the first 1/3 mile is on the abandoned Old Buckley Road next to the Rocky Mountain Arsenal Wildlife Refuge, the down-n-back along a concrete path next to the First Creek is a refreshing, shady oasis under a cottonwood canopy.
 The best time to do this hike is sunrise or sunset.
 You’ll catch many birds of prey, the alpen glow in the morning, or a Rockies sunset in the evening.
 I absolutely love this trail.

 Turn-by-turn directions.
 Park at the intersection of 56th Ave and Pena Blvd.
 Walk north on the abandoned Old Buckley Road about 1/3 mile to the trailhead on the right (if you go a bit more, you’ll find another trailhead on the left into the Wildlife Refuge.
 But this isn’t shady.)
 Go to the right on the concrete path.
 Walk 2 miles.
-The trail ends just past the underpass for the A Train.
+The trail ends just past the underpass for the A Train as you enter First Creek Park.
 Turn around and retrace your steps.
 Be sure to bring water and snacks!

 5. The Platte River Downtown Loop.
 (3-4 Miles)

 Another hike I can never get enough of is what I call the Platte River Loop.
 With plenty of activity to keep you entertained along the way, if you stay on the east side of the River, there is generally a good amount of shade to protect you on hot days.
-Combined with enjoying the fun Union Station and Confluence (see video) areas of downtown, I take visitors on this hike often.
-Afterward, we will grab a bit or at least an ice cream in Union Station.
+Combined with enjoying the fun Union Station and Confluence (see video) downtown areas, I take visitors on this hike often.
+Afterward, we will grab a bite or at least an ice cream at Union Station.